Visa policy of Burkina Faso: Visa on arrival - History

 Visa on arrival is available for holders of diplomatic, official, service or special passports free of charge.
-Visa on arrival is also available for holders of an Interpol passport traveling on duty.
+Passengers with an Interpol passport traveling on duty can obtain a visa on arrival.
+They must have 1 passport photo.
+BCN INTERPOL in Burkina Faso must be informed before arrival.

+Electronic Visa (e-Visa)

+The eVisa portal was launched on 17 August 2023.
+Citizens of countries that are not visa-exempt may also obtain a visa online or at a Burkina Faso diplomatic mission, if they prefer.

 Transit without a visa

-Nationals of South Africa require a visa prior to arrival at all times, including transit.
+Citizens of South Africa require a visa prior to arrival at all times, including transit.
 Other nationalities holding confirmed onward tickets may transit through airports of Burkina Faso up to 24 hours without a transit visa.

 Visitor statistics

 Most visitors arriving to Burkina Faso for tourism purposes were from the following countries of nationality: